 The FTC requirements state that influencers have to reveal their relationships with brands within their posts or videos.
 Thus, followers need to be informed whether the content they’re consuming is an organic or sponsored post.

 In 2014, the FTC had started legal action against Sony and its advertising agency, Deutsch LA.
 In this case, a member of Deutsch LA had asked employees to tweet about the PS Vita using the hashtag #GAMECHANGER.
 However, the tweets didn’t contain a mention regarding their relationship with Deutsch LA or Sony.
 Ultimately, the case was settled, with Sony agreeing to give their customer base $25 in cash or $50 in merchandise credits as compensation.

 To avoid such issues, instruct your influencers to disclose the partnership in the content they post.
-Using hashtags such as #sponsored, #paid or #ads is the most transparent way to inform consumers about an influencer’s “material connection” with your or other brands.
+Testing various solutions in many campaigns, we came to the conclusion that using hashtags such as #sponsored, #paid or #ads is the most transparent way to inform consumers about an influencer’s “material connection” with your or other brands.
 However, it’s not necessary.
 Even though the influencer has to include mention of sponsorship or paid promotion within the text of the content’s caption, hashtags aren’t required.

 The text disclosures should be clearly visible.
 Thus, make sure they are not “hidden” among hundreds of other hashtags or noticeable only after clicking the “more” button.
 If the influencer campaign includes video content, the disclosures such as “This video is sponsored by brand X” ideally should be included within the first 30 seconds.